Solve each exponential equation in Exercises 1–22 by expressing each side as a power of the same base and then equating exponents. 5x=125

 Equating Exponents

-Once both sides of an exponential equation have the same base, their exponents can be set equal to each other.
-This reduces the problem to solving a simpler algebraic equation involving the exponents.
+Once both sides of an equation have the same base, the exponents can be set equal to each other because if a^m = a^n, then m = n.
+This principle simplifies solving for the variable in the exponent.

 Recommended video: